Wrangler491/AA3000-DSP/Mandel_dsp/readme.txt

 Compiles with VBCC, ASM3210 and elf2exem68k

 Code is updated to latest development version which includes genuine parallel processing between DSP and CPU for a big speed gain
+This is version 3.12 which features much tidier code and the FPU using native instructions